Waste input-output model: The Methodology

-It is important to note that variables with $Z$ or $x$ pertain to conventional components found in an IO table and are measured in monetary units.
+Variables with $Z$ or $x$ pertain to conventional components found in an IO table and are measured in monetary units.
 Conversely, variables with $W$ or $w$ typically do not appear explicitly in an IO table and are measured in physical units.

 The balance of goods and waste

 Using the notations introduced above, we can represent the supply and demand balance between products and waste for treatment by the following system of equations: